Phonicavi/Go/README.md

 + How to play?
     	BadukGo-0.1.5-release supports Windows7, Windows8.1 and later.
 		You can use any GoGui applications which support the Go Text Protocol (GTP).
-		Currently we set the board size 13*13 and the time limit 3 sec.
+		Currently we set the board size 13*13 and the time limit 3 secand the komi 6.5.
+		Also we do not support any handicaps yet.

 + Version
 		This is the 0.1.5-version released, using WIN32 API to support multithreads programming.